peterhinch/micropython-async/FASTPOLL.md

  (coros).
  * call_lp.py Demos low priority callbacks.
  * overdue.py Demo of maximum overdue feature.
+ * priority.py Demo of high priority coro.

-With the exception of call_lp, benchmarks can be run against the official and experimental versions of usayncio.
+With the exceptions of call_lp and priority.py, benchmarks can be run against the official and experimental versions of usayncio.

 # 2. Rationale